replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 Released on November 16, 2022

 ### Bug Fixes {#bug-fixes-v2022-11-16-1}
-* Fix manifest build process.
+* Fixes a bug that blocked installs.

 ## v2022.11.10-1